Joseph Albernaz

 Biography

 Joseph Albernaz specializes in the literature, especially poetry, of the Romantic period, with a particular interest in the legacies of Romanticism across a number of theoretical and critical domains.
-His current book project, entitled All Things Common: Romanticism and the Measure of Community, traces new formations of community, ecology, and the everyday in Romantic literature and its later inheritors.
-All Things Common argues that amidst the social, political, and environmental upheaval of the decades around 1800, Romantic writers detect and amplify frequencies of “groundless community”—that is, forms of everyday sharing, minor ecologies, and communal life unauthorized by any transcendent guarantee or shared essence.
-The book outlines a new way of understanding Romanticism’s ambivalent position in relation to a consolidating modernity, while showing how Romantic literature generates a mode of feeling and thinking in common that also sets the terms for many important twentieth-century and contemporary theoretical conversations around community.
-An essay on Wordsworth from this project has appeared in New Literary History.
+His first book, Common Measures: Romanticism and the Groundlessness of Community (forthcoming from Stanford University Press, 2024), reads writers from Geneva to Jamaica to trace new formations of community, ecology, and the everyday in Romantic literature and its later inheritors.
+Common Measures argues that amidst the social, political, and environmental upheaval of the decades around 1800, a time of revolution and enclosure, Romantic writers detect and amplify frequencies of “groundless community”—that is, forms of everyday sharing, minor ecologies, and communal life unauthorized by any transcendent guarantee or shared essence.
+The book outlines a new way of understanding Romanticism’s ambivalent relation to a consolidating modernity, while showing how Romantic literature generates modes of thinking and feeling in common that also help set the terms for many important twentieth-century and contemporary theoretical conversations around community.

-Other pieces out or forthcoming include work on Keats and Hegel, Blanchot, Donna Haraway, John Clare, Hölderlin and Günderrode, photography, Mary Shelley’s pandemic novel The Last Man, and contemporary poetry.
+Other pieces out or forthcoming include work on Keats and Hegel, Jean-Luc Nancy, Donna Haraway, John Clare, Hölderlin and Günderrode, the ecology of marronage in Jamaican forests, photography, Hans Blumenberg, the history of the commons and resistance to enclosure, Mary Shelley’s pandemic novel The Last Man, contemporary poetry, and more.
 Certain publications are available to read here: https://columbia.academia.edu/JosephAlbernaz?from_navbar=true

 Recent Publications: